parthoCarleton/Group_C_ipsiFramework/README.md

 │       ├── unitTest_isCaller_UT.c            -> Unit Test case strategy 5
 │       ├── unitTest_isServer_UT.c            -> Unit Test case strategy 6
 │       └── UT_IPSI_UT.hpp
-├── README.md                               -> Contains the Project Description
-├── LICENSE.md                              -> Contains the License information.
+├── README.md                               -> Contains the Project Description and Folder Hierarchy ├── LICENSE.md                              -> Contains the License information.
-└── runIPSI.sh                              -> Greeting Page- single point to access all the project features.
+└── runIPSI.sh                              -> Greeting Page- single point of access to all the project features.

 ```
 ## Manuals
-To know more about the IPSI framework refer the below links:
+To know more about the IPSI framework refer to the below links:
 ### User Reference :
-It introduce's to Inter process service interface -IPSI framework and its detail description.\
+It introduces the Inter process service interface -IPSI framework and its detail description.\
 [User-Reference](https://github.com/parthoCarleton/Group_C_ipsiFramework/wiki/User-Reference)

 ### Developer Reference :
-It introduce's to usability and services that are being offered by the IPSI library intended for Linux developer, aimed to use inter-process communication feature for two-way application interaction.\
+It introduces the usability and services that are being offered by the IPSI library intended for Linux developer, aimed to use inter-process communication feature for two-way application interaction.\
 [Developer-Reference](https://github.com/parthoCarleton/Group_C_ipsiFramework/wiki/Developer-Reference)

 ## License